machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 In the 2000s, the [web app](https://en.wikipedia.org/wiki/Web_application) delivered software as online services.
 In the 2010s, the [mobile app](https://en.wikipedia.org/wiki/Mobile_app) brought software along our side.

-But after that, we seemed to lost our way to the next one.
+But after the mobile app wave, we've kept asking: _What is the next-gen app?_
 From Chatbot to VR to Web3, several technology hypes have passed, but none of them became a phenomenon.
-Today, in 2022, we are still not able to answer: _What is the next-gen app?_
+Today, in 2022, it's still a mystery.

 ## Social Media Age